How to Make the Right Product Recommendations to Online Shoppers

 Deciding the perfect messaging app for your business is no easy feat.
 There are tons of elements you should consider before you decide to launch a campaign.
 For instance, you might have to use more than one of these apps to deliver your message.

-Most brands use different apps because they want to maximize social reach.
+Most brands use different apps because they want to maximise social reach.
 For example, you can announce an event through Facebook Messenger’s live chat, and then support it with an additional campaign on Kik to make sure the teenage segment of your audience is not left out.
 There’s no one way to use these applications.
 However, it is important to know their strongest features and use them to your advantage.

 For example, if you’re looking to live stream an event, Snapchat or Facebook Messenger might be the best app for you.
 If you want to spread information within an exclusive circle of customers, then using WeChat and WhatsApp’s group chat feature might prove more useful.